Jealousy can lead to the sins of hate and bitterness.

 fear and the knowledge that he'd murdered his brother for the rest of his

-Did God really care whether it was a lamb and not plants that were sacrificed?
+Did God really care whether it was a lamb or plants that were sacrificed?

 (Let the children respond